 I am a transgender asylum seeker.
 In Belgium, I live well at 80%, like everyone else, normally what.
 There are more freedoms in Belgium and I came here because in my country of origin and in the European countries where I was before, I had a lot of problems because of my nature, the threats and the aggressions I suffered.
 I was afraid, and I ran away to make a living.
 It's very hard to be threatened by your own community or your family.
 It's not just someone violent on the street that you don't know, but it's your family, your roots that you have to run away from.
 It's heartbreaking.

-I want to explore my own world here in Europe.
-I want to breathe freedom and want to be myself.
+I wish I could explore my own world here in Europe.
+I am hopeful to breathe freedom and be myself someday.

 I am a lesbian girl and I didn't choose this.
 It's natural, I can't help it.
 I'd like people to finally respect that.
 In a centre, there must also be a place for people who have not chosen.
 Creating a special centre for LGBTQIA+ people wouldn't solve all the problems but it would provide securitý not having to hide anymore, not having to fear reprisals for who you are.
 The present life is impossible, it has to change.

 Here in Belgium there are laws that at least protect us.
 Even if there is still verbal violence and there is not a big association defending the rights of transgender people who are still very vulnerable even in Belgium.
 When I come to associations like the Rainbow House, I finally feel at home, in "our" world.
 This is what makes me happy.
 Today, I try to live normally, like everyone else, as I am, because it is my right.
 It's important for me today, like knowing that I am protected by the law and that I am legitimate in the country.